AnyChart/docs.anychart.com/Basic_Charts/Column_Chart.md

 The column chart is used very widely to show comparison among categories and sometimes to visualize time-based data.

 This article explains how to create a basic Column chart as well as configure settings that are specific to the type.
-You can also see the table below to get a brief overview of the Column Chart's characteristics:
+You can also see the table below to get a brief overview of the Column chart's characteristics:

 <table border="1" class="seriesTABLE">
 <tr><th colspan=2>API</th></tr>